MetPX/sarracenia/doc/download-e.rst

 Sundew
 ------

-Currently MetPx-Sundew is only available for download from the project's `SourceForge file storage <https://sourceforge.net/projects/metpx/files/sundew/>`_.
+Currently MetPx-Sundew is only available for download from the `sundew section  <https://sourceforge.net/projects/metpx/files/sundew/>`_ of the project's SourceForge file storage, .

 Sarracenia
 ----------